chou-ting-wei/blog-source/content/post/meichu-hackathon-12th_techshare/index.en.md

     assets/jsconfig.json
     .hugo_build.lock
     ```
-3. Copy the repository URL `https://github.com/xxx/xxx.git` from the page, and execute the following commands in the root directory (replace `$repoLink` with the repository URL) to push all files to the GitHub repository:
+3. Copy the repository URL `https://github.com/xxx/xxx.git` from the page, and execute the following commands in the root directory (replace `<repoLink>` with the repository URL) to push all files to the GitHub repository:
     ```sh
     git add .
     git commit -m "first commit"
     git branch -M main
-    git remote add origin $repoLink
+    git remote add origin <repoLink>
     git push -u origin main
     ```
 ## Vercel